 The Institute of Art History and Visual Culture is the only institution that teaches Estonian art history at the undergraduate and graduate levels, covering a broad temporal range, from the Middle Ages to contemporary art.

-Since 1995, the EAA has taught heritage conservation and restoration, at first as a refresher course, and later, also, as a university degree studies course.
-The Department of Heritage Protection and Conservation is the only university department in Estonia where it is possible to study heritage conservation, as well as the restoration-conservation of art and architecture, at both the undergraduate and graduate levels.
+Since 1995, EKA has taught cultural heritage and conservation, at first as a refresher course, and later, also, as a university degree studies course.
+The Department of Cultural Heritage and Conservation is the only university department in Estonia where it is possible to study heritage conservation, as well as the restoration-conservation of art and architecture, at both the undergraduate and graduate levels.

-The mission of the Department of Heritage Conservation and Restoration is to acknowledge the importance of cultural heritage, and to ensure its survival for future generations.
-The studies are designed to provide the theoretical knowledge and necessary practical skills for working professionally in the field of
+The mission of the Department of Cultural Heritage and Conservation is to acknowledge the importance of cultural heritage, and to ensure its survival for future generations.
+The studies are designed to provide the theoretical knowledge and necessary practical skills for working professionally in the field of restoration and conservation.